 They're intended to help congregations with things like

 appropriate seasonal changes while providing tips that may

 make life a little easier.

-As you use this page and navigate worship planning, you
+As you use these pages and navigate worship planning, you

-can help us improve this guide by sending any questions
+can help us improve these guides by sending any questions

 you might have.
 If you have a question, chances are

 someone else has the same question.
 Email your questions

 to Bishop Riegel.